Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

 Swelling of the skin is usually symmetric and progresses to induration.
 It may be confined to the fingers (sclerodactyly) and hands, or it may affect most or all of the body.
 The skin eventually becomes taut, shiny, and hypopigmented or hyperpigmented; the face becomes masklike; and telangiectases may appear on the fingers, chest, face, lips, and tongue.
 However, in some patients, skin can soften to variable degrees.
 Subcutaneous calcifications may develop, usually on the fingertips (pulps) and over bony eminences.
 Digital ulcers are common, especially on the fingertips, overlying the finger joints, or over calcinotic nodules.
 Abnormal capillary and microvascular loops in the nails can be seen with an ophthalmoscope or dissecting microscope.

-Severe, often sudden renal disease (scleroderma renal crisis) may occur, most commonly in the first 4 to 5 years in patients who usually have diffuse scleroderma and the RNA polymerase III antibody.
+Severe, often sudden onset renal disease (scleroderma renal crisis) may occur, most commonly in the first 4 to 5 years in patients who usually have diffuse scleroderma and the RNA polymerase III antibody.
 It is often heralded by sudden, severe hypertension with features of thrombotic microangiopathic hemolytic anemia.
 It can also occur without acute hypertension or in systemic sclerosis sine scleroderma, and therefore clinical suspicion is required to make the diagnosis.
 Corticosteroid use is a risk factor for development of scleroderma renal crisis.

 Antinuclear antibodies (ANA) are present in ≥ 90% of patients, often with an antinucleolar pattern.
 Rheumatoid factor is positive in one third of patients.
-Antibody to centromeric protein (anticentromere antibody) occurs in the serum of a high proportion of patients with limited disease.
+Antibody to centromeric protein (anticentromere antibody) occurs in the serum of a high proportion of patients with limited disease but is not specific.
 Patients with generalized (diffuse) systemic sclerosis are more likely than those with limited disease to have anti-Scl-70 (topoisomerase I) antibodies.
 RNA polymerase III is associated with generalized systemic sclerosis, scleroderma renal crisis, and cancer.
 U3 RNP (fibrillarin) antibody is also associated with diffuse disease.
 The most cost-effective way to test for antibodies is to test for ANA, anti-Scl-70, and anticentromere antibodies first; if results are negative, testing for other antibodies should be considered based on clinical manifestations.

 To help establish the diagnosis, clinicians can also consult the American College of Rheumatology (ACR)/European League Against Rheumatism's (EULAR) classification criteria for systemic sclerosis.